KSAN-TV

 KSAN-TV (channel 3) is a television station in San Angelo, Texas, United States, affiliated with NBC.
-It is owned by Mission Broadcasting, which maintains joint sales and shared services agreements with Nexstar Media Group, owner of CBS affiliate KLST (channel 8), for the provision of certain services.
-The two stations share studios on Armstrong Street in San Angelo; KSAN-TV's transmitter is located north of the city on SH 208.
+It is owned by Mission Broadcasting and operated by Nexstar Media Group alongside CBS affiliate KLST (channel 8); Nexstar's Tegna subsidiary owns Fox affiliate KIDY (channel 6).
+KSAN-TV and KLST share studios on Armstrong Street in San Angelo; KSAN-TV's transmitter is located north of the city on SH 208.

 KSAN-TV began broadcasting on February 8, 1962, as KACB-TV.
 It operated strictly as a satellite station of KRBC-TV, the NBC affiliate in Abilene, until 1998, when it was split off and a local news operation set up in San Angelo.
 The station changed its call sign to KSAN-TV in 2003 after Mission purchased the station and merged operations with KLST on June 1, 2004.

 History

 Satellite of KRBC-TV

 Channel 3 was assigned to San Angelo in August 1952 as a replacement for channel 6, an original assignment that was given to Temple.
 San Angelo radio station KGKL applied for and received a construction permit for the channel, but the station was soon sold.
 New owner Lewis O. Seibert decided against building KGKL-TV, believing San Angelo was unable to support two stations.
 In justifying his decision to surrender the permit, Seibert was skeptical that the San Angelo trading area, as large as Ohio, could be adequately reached by a TV station.
 Two applicants again sought the channel in 1956.
 Jane Roberts, wife of KOSA-TV owner Cecil Roberts, pulled out in October 1956, while the San Angelo Television Company (partly owned by a founder of KTXL radio) had its permit withdrawn in January 1957 for failure to build the station in a timely manner.

 In January 1961, the Ackers family, owners of Abilene's KRBC-TV, filed for channel 3.
 They proposed to build a satellite with no San Angelo programming.
 Two other groups, E. C. Gunter and Dornita Enterprises, also sought the channel; to help relieve congestion, the Ackers recommended the reassignment of channel 6.
 Dornita and Gunter soon withdrew, construction began by October 1961, and the station signed on February 8, 1962, as KACB-TV.
 It originated from a facility north of San Angelo.